jeking928/Dual-Pricing-2.1.5/zen-cart-1.5.4/README.txt

 How do I use it?
 ---------------------------------

-1. To set 4 levels of wholesale pricing, edit the product and change the wholesale price to be a dash separated list, eg. 50.00-30.00-0.00-25.00
+1. To set 4 levels of wholesale pricing, edit the product and change the 'Wholesale Price (Net)' to be a dash separated list, eg. 50.00-30.00-0.00-25.00

-2. Attributes can be set in the same way, but you need to enter the prices in the "Wholesale" field and use comma separation, eg. 50.00,30.00,0.00,25,00
+2. A single wholesale price for attributes can be set in the "Wholesale Price" field.

 3. Pick a customer and click "edit".
-You will see a new text box under the email address box.
-The number should be 0, If you change it to a number above 0 then the customer gets wholesale pricing at that level.
+You will see a new text box 'Wholesale Pricing Level' under the email address box.
+The number should be 0.
+If you change it to a number above 0 then the customer will get wholesale pricing at that level.

 ---------------------------------
 How do pricing levels work?